What Are Fintechs? How Are They Different Than Banks or Credit Unions?

 Without a doubt, the most-cited benefit of banking with FinTechs is their convenience.
 While some people turned to FinTech during the pandemic – touchless banking felt safer – FinTech Magazine believes that, “while COVID drove adoption of contactless technology, desire for convenience will carry it further.”
 With their always-open business model, FinTech transactions aren’t limited by traditional bank hours.
 Some experts contend that FinTechs are doing to banking what Amazon has done for shopping.
 While banking may not yet be as exciting as Amazon’s extensive product availability and next-day delivery, FinTechs are certainly helping reshape its traditionally dull personality.

 Traditional banks and credit unions aren’t oblivious to people’s expectations for convenience.
 Most traditional financial institutions offer digital banking tools, including online banking and mobile apps.
 These tools allow 24/7 banking – transfers, bill payments, even check deposits can be done on your time.
-Some, including MHV, offer extended-hours banking outside of the typical Monday-Friday hours.

 The pandemic led to a lot of changes, including a new-found preference for cashless transactions.
 Many businesses opted to accept cards only – some permanently.
 According to Business Wire, the share of cashless businesses in the US, UK, Canada, and Australia has more than doubled since pre-pandemic times.